 Lot Area Maximum floor area

 Up to 9,999 sq ft 600 sq ft

 10,000 - 19,999 sq ft 800 sq ft

-20,000 sq ft to less than 1 acre 1,200 sq ft 1 acre or greater 1,600 sq ft a.
-Attached Dwellings.
+20,000 sq ft to less than 1 acre 1,200 sq ft

+1 acre or greater 1,600 sq ft
-2. General Development Requirements.
-A secondary dwelling shall conform to the setbacks, height limits, lot coverage, and other requirements of the zone in which it is located.

-3. Specific Development Requirements.

-- (1) An attached secondary dwelling shall share a common wall with the primary dwelling or garage.
+- 2. General Development Requirements.
+A secondary dwelling shall conform to the setbacks, height limits, lot coverage, and other requirements of the zone in which it is located. - 3.
+Specific Development Requirements. - a.
+Attached Dwellings. - (1) An attached secondary dwelling shall share a common wall with the primary dwelling or garage.
 The common wall or portion thereof shall measure a minimum of 10 linear feet on the horizontal plane of the shared surface, to be considered an attached dwelling. - (2) In order for the primary dwelling to maintain its single-unit residential character, the entrance to an attached secondary dwelling shall not be located on the same building face as the entrance to the primary dwelling unless separate entrances to both the primary and secondary dwellings are off of a shared entrance. - 4.
 Parking.
-Parking shall comply with the requirements under Table 17.35.030.1 (Parking and Loading).
+Parking shall comply with the requirements under Table 130.35.030.1 (Schedule of Off-Street Vehicle Parking Requirements) in Chapter 130.35 (Parking and Loading).
 Said parking space(s) may be in tandem with the parking spaces required for the primary dwelling unless tandem parking is not feasible based upon specific site, fire, or safety restrictions. - 5.
 Utilities.
 Secondary dwellings may be connected to the power source, water supply, and sewage disposal system of the primary dwelling or may have separate connections that provide the same standards required of the primary dwelling, subject to the requirements of the applicable service providers and/or the Environmental Management Department. - D. Owner Occupancy.
 One of the residential dwelling units shall be occupied by the property owner.
 This Subsection is explicitly intended to prohibit two rental units on lots zoned for one single-unit residential dwelling.
 A notice of restriction on the subject property that is signed and notarized by the property owner declaring this limitation shall be filed with the Department prior to issuance of the certificate of occupancy for the secondary dwelling.

-17.40.310Solar Collection Systems
+130.40.310 Solar Collection Systems

 A. Applicability.
-As defined in Article 8 and used in this Section, active solar collection systems may be allowed in any zone in compliance with the general standards in Subsection B, below.
+As defined in Article 8 (Glossary) and used in this Section, active solar collection systems may be allowed in any zone in compliance with the general standards in Subsection B (General Standards), below.